-Japan was really discovered 12 or so years ago when powder-hounds were drawn by tales of stupidly deep days on practically deserted resorts.
-This still holds true in many of the 500+ resorts in Japan, but if you go to Niseko and Hakuba you’ll find two resorts on their way to being world class complete with 1000’s of other Aussies tracking out the pow by midday.
+Japan was really discovered 12 or so years ago when powderhounds were drawn by tales of stupidly deep powder days on practically deserted resorts.
+This still holds true in many of the 500+ resorts in Japan, but if you go to Niseko and Hakuba you’ll find two resorts on their way to being world-class complete with 1000’s of other Aussies tracking out the pow by midday.
 However, it’s still quieter than a powder day in the US, Canada or Europe though and the snow is much more consistent.

-CLICK ON A REGION ABOVE TO FIND OUT WHERE YOU WANT TO RIDE THIS SEASON
+CLICK ON A REGION BELOW TO FIND OUT WHERE YOU WANT TO RIDE THIS SEASON

 ‘There’s more to skiing Japan than Niseko and Hakuba.
-Ask us for where to go to get that solitary Japan powder!’
+Ask us for where to find that solitary Japan powder!’

 Whiteroom Tours – Japan Powder Promo

 We can confidently say that if you travel there to ski between late December and mid March you will not be disapointed.
 Even late November and late March can be epic as we’ve experienced.
 To give you the low-down –

 December is a cold, -15 to -30 in some areas.
 The weather brings consistant falls but the storms can hold off till later in the month meaning you’ll be skiing through thick brush amongst the trees as there just isn’t enough base.
 Generally you’ll be safe from mid Dec onwards.